anza-xyz/agave/docs/src/operations/setup-a-validator.md

 ## Install The Solana CLI on Remote Machine

-Your remote machine will need the Solana cli installed to run the validator software with the `sol` user.
-Refer again to
-[Solana's Install Tool](../cli/install.md#use-solanas-install-tool) or [build from source](../cli/install.md#build-from-source).
+Your remote machine will need the Solana cli installed to run the validator software.
+For simplicity, install the cli with user `sol`.
+Refer again to [Solana's Install Tool](../cli/install.md#use-solanas-install-tool) or [build from source](../cli/install.md#build-from-source).
 It is best for operators to build from source rather than using the pre built binaries.